 Harry shook his head.
 Still, it must have been because he was Tom's twin.
 After all, how intelligent could a magical feather be?
 It must have been confused when it chose him, must have mistaken him for Tom or something of the sort.

-Another piercing shriek from the bird made Harry break out of his musings, turning his head backwards to observe the creature.
+Another piercing shriek from the bird made Harry break out of his musings, turning his head back to observe the creature.

 Fawkes now seemed to be immensely and fiercely excited, as he kept soaring around the Chamber, black-eyed gaze darting right and left, intent and determined, apparently inspecting every nook and cranny of the room.